zhanglab-srm/4Pi-SIM/README.md

 # How to run

-Step 1: Step 1: Download the example dataset and place the 'Data' folder, which includes raw data A, data B, and OTF, in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.
+Step 1: Step 1: Download the example dataset and place the 'OTF' folder, which includes raw data A, data B, and OTF, in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.

-The example dataset is available at: https://doi.org/10.6084/m9.figshare.25714068.
+The example dataset and 'OTF' folder is available at: https://doi.org/10.6084/m9.figshare.25714068.

 Step 2: Open the 'Main_4Pi_SIM_reconstruction.m' code and set the initial parameter 'isOPD' to 1.
 Run this code.
 Next, select the raw data file 'Fig5a_ER_4Pi_SIM_A.tif'.
 The code will automatically choose the optimal OPD OTF for Wiener reconstruction.
 If traditional reconstruction is needed, set the initial parameter 'isOPD' to 0.
 In this case, the code will not estimate OPD and will reconstruct with a zero OPD OTF.